Help Bedford Film Festival become a box office smash

 Follow us on Twitter and fan us on Facebook then share our pages so your friends and family can do the same, help this small fledgling film festival hit the ground running in its first year and create a legacy that will last for years to come.
 A legacy that will have people from outside of Bedford envious of what is on our doorstep.

-With your help, with your shared passion for film variety and for creating events in Bedford that everyone in the town can be proud of, you can join Richard, Stephen and me to make Bedford Film Festival a box office smash.
+With your financial help, with your shared passion for film variety and for creating events in Bedford that everyone in the town can be proud of, you can join Richard, Stephen and me to make Bedford Film Festival a box office smash.
+We encourage all our sponsors to spend wisely and stay debt free, visit https://dedebt.com/ to learn more on how you can support our events and stay debt free.

 See you there,